How to convert Excel to PDF using PHP

 fclose($FileHandle);

-In the code above, you first create a FileHandle variable that will allow you to save the file in the processed_documents folder.
+The code creates a FileHandle variable to save the file in the processed_documents folder.

 Output